Coaching for Business Results

 Effective Communications – Speak to Me Not at Me.

 Listening is the most important style for strengthening communications skills for individuals and teams.
 Yet most of us don’t know to listen because we are never taught it properly.
-Simple techniques and activities are offered on the four different levels of listening (most of us never get past level one) with role play exercises such as mirroring back what your partner has said and other practices for learning active listening and how to listen with empathy to a partner.
+Simple techniques are offered on the four different levels of listening (most of us never get past level one) with interactive exercises such as mirroring, effective active listening responses, and other practices for learning how to listen with empathy to a partner.

 Participants learn how to organize and highlight their ideas, with specific steps, for writing effective business correspondence such as memos, letters, e-mails.
 Understand how to achieve clarity of content, with proper grammar and punctuation, and utilizing short powerful words and phrases.
 A short business writing exercise will be given for participants to practice their skills.